Funny Boy (novel): Pigs Can't Fly

 The first part of the novel begins with the spend-the-days, in which the grandchildren congregate at Ammachi and Appachi's home.
 Arjie and his female cousins, as usual, play their game of "bride-bride", which is interrupted when their cousin Tanuja (Her Fatness) refuses to indulge Arjie's desire to be bride.
 The adults ultimately discover their game, and one uncle tells Arjie's father "you have a funny one here" (14).
 Arjie is no longer allowed to play with the girls.
 When he questions his mother, she responds with "because the sky is so high and pigs can't fly, that's why" (19).

 Radha Aunty

 The second chapter focuses on the return of Radha Aunty from America.
 Radha Aunty and Arjie develop a special relationship, immediately, and both become involved in a performance of The King and I. Although she receives an engagement offer from Rajan Nagendra, she is reluctant and develops a friendship with Anil Jayasinghe, a Sinhalese who is also involved in the play.
 The extended family warns Radha and encourages her to put an end to the relationship.
-Radha Aunt goes to Jaffna to forget about Anil, and on her return journey, she and other Tamils are attacked on the train.
+Radha Aunty goes to Jaffna to forget about Anil, and on her return journey, she and other Tamils are attacked on the train.
 Eventually, she becomes engaged to Rajan.
 It is through the friendship between his aunt and Anil that Arjie begins to understand the concept of ethnicity and the Tamil-Sinhalese conflict.